 Education and Culture Translations

-English to Spanish translations specialising in Museums and Heritage, History and Education
+English to Spanish translations specialising in Cultural Heritage, Humanities and Education

 What makes a good translator?